GazeMotion: Gaze-guided Human Motion Forecasting: Introduction

-In parallel line of work, studies in the cognitive and behavioural sciences have revealed the strong correlation between human eye gaze and body movements during daily activities~\cite{freedman2008coordination, goossens1997human}.
+In a parallel line of work, studies in the cognitive and behavioural sciences have revealed the strong correlation between human eye gaze and body movements during daily activities~\cite{freedman2008coordination, goossens1997human}.
 For example, when navigating, human visual attention is strongly correlated with the movement direction~\cite{sun2018towards} and it tends to precede corresponding hand and arm movements when reaching for an object~\cite{emery2021openneeds}.
-Despite the close coordination between human eye gaze and body movements, this information has only recently started to being explored for human motion forecasting but the method proposed in~\cite{zheng2022gimo} still required rich information about the full 3D environment and objects therein.
+Despite the close coordination between human eye gaze and body movements, this information has only recently started to be explored for human motion forecasting.
+A method proposed in~\cite{zheng2022gimo} requires rich information about the full 3D environment and objects therein.

 We present \textit{\methodName} -- the first learning-based method for human motion forecasting that combines information on past human poses with eye gaze without requiring such information.
-Our method consists of three main components: a convolutional neural network to predict future eye gaze from historical gaze, a pose-gaze graph that fuses pose and gaze data, as well as a novel residual graph convolutional network consisting of three spatial-temporal modules that forecasts future body poses from the pose-gaze graph.
-We evaluate our method for motion forecasting at different future time horizons of up to $1$ second (future 30 frames) on the MoGaze~\cite{kratzer2020mogaze}, ADT~\cite{pan2023aria}, as well as GIMO~\cite{zheng2022gimo} benchmark datasets.
+Our method consists of three main components: a convolutional neural network to predict future eye gaze from historical gaze, a pose-gaze graph that fuses pose and gaze data, and a novel residual graph convolutional network consisting of three spatial-temporal modules that forecasts future body poses from the pose-gaze graph.
+We evaluate our method for motion forecasting at different future time horizons of up to $1$ second (future 30 frames) on the MoGaze~\cite{kratzer2020mogaze}, ADT~\cite{pan2023aria}, and GIMO~\cite{zheng2022gimo} benchmark datasets.
 We show that our method outperforms several state-of-the-art methods by a large margin: We achieve 7.4\% improvement on MoGaze, 6.4\% on ADT, and 6.1\% on GIMO in terms of mean per joint position error (MPJPE).
-We also incorporate eye gaze into state-of-the-art methods and validate that our method still outperforms them by a large margin (5.6\%), validating the superiority of our integration.
 We further report an online user study that shows that our method outperforms other methods in terms of precision and perceived realism of the predicted human motion.
-Considering that eye gaze information is not always available in real applications, we further use head direction as a proxy to gaze and show that our method still achieves significantly better performances than prior methods \footnote{Source code and trained models will be released upon acceptance.}.
+Considering that eye gaze information is not always available in real applications, we further use head direction as a proxy to gaze and show that our method still achieves significantly better performances than prior methods.
+The full source code and trained models are available at zhiminghu.net/hu24\_gazemotion.

 The specific contributions of our work are three-fold: \begin{itemize}

 \item We propose a novel learning-based method that predicts future eye gaze from past gaze, fuses the predicted future gaze and past poses into a gaze-pose graph, and forecasts future poses through a novel residual graph convolutional network.